When it comes to finances, boring works

 3. Set Up Auto Contributions for RRSP, TFSA, FHSA, and RESP (If Applicable)

-Automation is the lazy person’s secret to success.
-Setting up automatic contributions to your RRSP, TFSA,FHSA, or RESP ensures your money is working harder than you are on a Monday morning.
+Automation is the lazy person’s secret to success and a way to avoid emotional decisions.
+Setting up automatic contributions to your RRSP, TFSA,FHSA, or RESP ensures your money is working harder.

-Picture it: every payday, a chunk of your income goes straight to your future self without you lifting a finger.
-It eliminates the temptation to blow that money on a 75-inch TV you definitely don’t need.
+Every payday, a chunk of your income goes straight to your future self without you lifting a finger.
+It eliminates the temptation to blow that money on Uber Eats or Amazon deliveries.

 4. Set Up Annual Increases in Contributions

-Do you give your savings a raise every year?
-You should!
 Setting up annual increases in your contributions is like putting your financial growth on autopilot.
-Even a small bump (say, 1% more per year) can add up to a retirement fund big enough to fund your dream of slipping down South everytime it’s -30.
+Even a small bump (say, 1% more per year) can add up.
 The best part is, you won’t notice.

 5. Track Your Expenses, Including Subscription Services

 Remember that free trial you signed up for two years ago?
 Yep, still charging you $12.99 a month.
-Tracking your expenses reveals what shows what you value and what’s just draining your wallet.
+Tracking your expenses reveals what you value and what’s draining your wallet.

-From the “everyday” (groceries) to the “extras” (streaming subscriptions, delivery apps), a good tracking system gives you clarity and control.
-Bonus: You’ll finally have an answer to the question, “Where does all my money go?”
-Spoiler: It’s probably lattes and Amazon.
+From the groceries to the extras (streaming subscriptions, delivery apps), a good tracking system gives you clarity and control.

 At the end of the day

 Financial planning doesn’t have to be scary.
-By setting up and tracking these key financial metics, you’ll save yourself from future headaches (and possibly a lifetime supply of instant noodles).
-Plus, you’ll sleep better knowing you’ve got a solid plan in place.
+By setting up and tracking these key financial metrics, you’ll save yourself from future headaches, take that vacation guilt-free, and you’ll sleep better knowing you’ve got a solid plan in place.

 Previous